Lionguy7/Quest-215/README.md

 If you want, you can download only what you need by looking through the code and downloading only the files you see, or you can just download them all.
 I don't really care.
 This is just a display of the project history and various experiments.

+Additionally, you may need to rename some of the files so their extenstions are lowercase pngs, not uppercase.

 The actual game is run from the file "new_test.py".